Moammar1498/CVBuilderApp/README.md

 3. Save your changes to keep your CV up to date.

 ## limitations
-- The data persistent is still not available in the app due to some limitations.
+- The data persistent is still not available in the app due to some limitations. it means it resets the content as app reinstall or relaunched after being killed.

 ## Demo
  check out the application virtual demo here: https://appetize.io/app/22p23gzaby47tgpejyuzjzmed4?device=pixel4xl&osVersion=10.0&scale=100